pipe-cd/pipecd/docs/content/en/docs-dev/contribution-guidelines/architectural-overview.md

 - `filestore`: file storage for storing logs, application states
   - this can a fully-managed service such as `GCS`, `S3`...
   - or a self-managed service such as `Minio`

+For more information, see [Architecture overview of Control Plane](../operator-manual/control-plane/architecture-overview.md).